-The right to freedom of expression is guaranteed by international human rights treaties, the most important of which is Article 19 of the International Covenant on Civil and Political Rights.
-It evolved from Article 19 of the Universal Declaration of Human Rights.
+The right to freedom of expression is guaranteed by international human rights treaties, most of which have evolved from Article 19 of the Universal Declaration of Human Rights.

 Is this an absolute right?

 Absolutely not.
 One of the most common criticisms you’ll hear about free speech is that it is unreasonable to treat it as an absolute right.
 The funny thing is, even free speech advocates agree – nobody argues for total and unlimited freedom of expression, and that’s not what international human rights treaties have ever called for.
 (Go back to Article 19 of ICCPR and read section 3 to see for yourself.)

 So, when those who don’t want to give us freedom of expression argue that it cannot be absolute, they are probably trying to distract us with a false debate.
 The real issue is whether restrictions and limits on free expression are being imposed properly.
 Just as individuals don’t have an absolute right to freedom of expression, states shouldn’t have unlimited power to crush that right.